umbraco/UmbracoDocs/14/umbraco-forms/developer/rendering-forms.md

 # Rendering Forms

-There are three options available for rendering a form.
+There are two options available for rendering a form.

 ## Rendering Using a View Component